jtguggedal/thingy_web_bluetooth/README.md

-Below you can find extended information on each feature Thingy supports, as well as information about the parameters required to interact with each feature
+Below you can find extended information on each feature Thingy supports, as well as information about the parameters required to interact with them.

 -   [Thingy](#thingy)
     -   [Absolute orientation](#absoluteorientation)